 Please note that Linux is not an operating system for the faint-hearted.
-You will have to invest at least half an hour to carefully follow the steps below.
+You will have to invest some time to very carefully follow the instructions below step by step.

 Accessing your Download Page

-After your purchase, you have received an e-mail with the subject "[RibbonSoft Online Shop] Virtual product(s) available for download".
+After your purchase, you have received an e-mail with the subject Order / Commande / Bestellung [order number] where [oder number] is your order number.

 Find that e-mail now in your e-mail program or in your web based e-mail service and click on the download link in that e-mail to show your download area.